Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Introduction

-Machine learning has been employed to detect patterns and predict how a system reacts to soft errors using high-level software features \cite{Khosrowjerdi:2018aa,Vishnu:2016aa}.
-However, microarchitectural attributes are easier to collect and may be effective in analyzing several classes of applications.
-Therefore, for achieving hardware-implemented artificial resilience, the open question is: ``are microarchitectural features able to explain faulty executions in the presence of soft errors?"
-Dutto et al. showed that the answer to this question is yes in the case of permanent faults \cite{9474120}.
-However, permanent faults lead to fault accumulation during software execution, amplifying anomalies and making detection easier.
-The same paper shows that working with soft errors is more complex and requires further investigation. \cite{da-Rosa:2019aa} provides results toward a positive answer to this question, even if a deep analysis of several features is not reported.
-Recently Nosrati et al. proposed a machine learning-based checker for soft error detection in embedded processors \cite{Nosrati:2022vn}.
+\ac{AI} has been employed for constructing hardware or software soft error detectors trained on software-specific input/output features \cite{Khosrowjerdi:2018aa,Vishnu:2016aa,vassiliadis2021artificial,wang2018neural}.
+Overall, in these approaches, the data used to determine whether the output of a task is correct or incorrect (i.e., the feature vector) includes the task input and output.
+While effective, having an application-dependent feature vector makes it challenging to create generic detectors, especially when looking at hardware implementations that require standard methods to collect and deliver features to the detector.
+Microarchitectural features (i.e., executed instructions, cache misses, or incorrectly anticipated branching for the active program) are easier to collect thanks to the availability of increasingly complex \acf{PMU} tracking and measuring numerous performance-related events accessible through dedicated \ac{HPC}.
+Therefore an important question to investigate is: ``are microarchitectural features able to explain faulty executions in the presence of soft errors?".
+Dutto et al. showed that the answer to this question is 'yes' in the case of permanent faults \cite{Dutto2021}.
+However, permanent faults lead to fault accumulation during software execution, amplifying anomalies and making detection easier. \cite{da-Rosa:2019aa} confirms a positive answer to this question, even if a deep analysis of several features is not reported.
+Recently Nosrati et al. proposed an \ac{AI} detector for soft errors in embedded processors \cite{Nosrati:2022vn}.
 While results are promising in terms of fault detection accuracy, the approach relies on monitoring internal signals of the microprocessor that would require an invasive hardware redesign.